aer0ss/aerofs/docs/customer-success/how-to/build-and-deploy-prod.md

         ./tools/cache/start.sh

 3. Obtain the signing key truecrypt volume `aerofskeys.truecrypt` (used for executable signing) and mount it.
-You will need the password.
+You will need the mount password.
 Ask Matt.
 After mounting, open keychain and do a File > Add Keychain... and select the `aerofs.keychain` file which you just mounted.
+Press the little unlock button and enter the keychain password (which is _not_ the same as the mount password).
+For this, also ask Matt.

 4. Build the S3 artifacts using: